-The fund seeks to provide investors with high income along with the potential for some capital appreciation.
+The fund seeks to provide high income along with some capital appreciation.

 The fund will invest at least 80% of its net assets (including any borrowings for investment purposes) in bonds.
 The fund may invest in a variety of holdings in an effort to enhance income and achieve some capital growth.
 The fund shifts its investments among the following sectors based on market conditions and the fund managerís outlook: domestic and foreign debt instruments, including government and corporate bonds; mortgage-backed, commercial mortgage-backed and asset-backed securities; bank loans; and preferred stocks.
 Under normal conditions, the fund will invest at least 40% of its net assets (unless foreign market conditions are not deemed favorable by the portfolio manager, in which case the fund would invest at least 30% of its net assets) in securities issued by governments or companies that are organized or located outside the U.S. or doing a substantial amount of business outside the U.S. There is no limit on the fundís investments in U.S. dollar-denominated foreign debt instruments.
 The fund can invest up to 65% of its net assets in noninvestment-grade (high-yield) securities and up to 40% in non-U.S. dollar denominated debt instruments in emerging markets.
 The fund may purchase securities of any maturity and its weighted average maturity will vary with market conditions.

 Click on the risk spectrum below to view the funds in that category